salesforcecli/plugin-org/messages/create.sandbox.md

 - Clone the existing sandbox with name "ExistingSandbox" and name the new sandbox "NewClonedSandbox".
 Set the new sandbox as your default org.
 Wait for 30 minutes for the sandbox creation to complete.

-  <%= config.bin %> <%= command.id %> --clone ExistingSandbox --name NewClonedSandbox --target-org prodOrg --alias MyDevSandbox --set-default --wait 30
+  <%= config.bin %> <%= command.id %> --source-sandbox-name ExistingSandbox --name NewClonedSandbox --target-org prodOrg --alias MyDevSandbox --set-default --wait 30

 # flags.setDefault.summary